Crab Plovers can be found wintering in the UAE. Photo:

 Asia and Siberia.

-Day 4: Our main focus will be the fodder fields near Dibba.
+Day 4: We’ll begin by visiting a rocky wadi 30 minutes from Fujairah to search for Streaked Scrub Warbler and Striolated Bunting.
+Our focus will then switch to some fodder fields near Dibba.
 Situated at the foot of an inhospitable mountain range, these fields provide an oasis for a wide variety of birds such as Variable Wheatear, Richard’s, Tawny and Long-billed Pipits, Indian Roller, Daurian Shrike and much more besides.
 Over the years this site has surely added more species to the UAE bird list than anywhere else in the country.
 In 2017 we discovered the country’s 5th Great Spotted Cuckoo here, so it’s a clearly a place to expect the unexpected!
-We’ll also visit a rocky wadi 30 minutes from Dibba to search for Streaked Scrub Warbler.
-Night in Dibba.
+Night in Fujairah.

 Day 6: Al Ain features an isolated ‘whale-back’ mountain called Jebel Hafeet and we’ll spend the morning birding on and at the foot of this impressive geological feature.
 The hotel grounds themselves have played host to such wintering rarities as Eversmann’s Redstart and Black-throated Thrush, so it’s a great place to wake up!
 Wheatears will be high on the agenda, with dapper Hume’s commonly encountered, at least one pair of Hooded in the vicinity and Red-tailed to look for too.
 Egyptian Vultures patrol the cliffs of a wadi at the foot of the mountain, where Plain Leaf Warbler, Sand Partridge and Striolated Bunting can also be found.

-Day 8: There will be time to enjoy wintering Greater Spotted Eagles against the spectacular backdrop of the Dubai skyline before we transfer to the airport for our return flight home to London, where the tour ends.
+Day 8: Flight times permitting, we should be able to enjoy the spectacle of wintering Greater Spotted Eagles against the unique backdrop of the Dubai skyline before we transfer to the airport, where the tour ends.